-While fire permits are not required for campfires, ensure campfires are permitted in the area you intend to set up camp.
+While fire permits are not required for campfires, ensure they are permitted in the area you intend to set up camp.
+Some parks and reserves may have restrictions.
+Check Parks & Wildlife Service Tasmania at S parks.tas.gov.au

 Don't leave campfires unattended.
 When leaving your campsite, make sure your fire is completely out.